-The Garsdale Scarf is woven from our finest yarn — the Bluefaced Leicester 14.
-With its semi-lustrous qualities, this wool can be spun into the finest of threads and woven into beautiful woollen cloth.
-This scarf is no exception.
-Lightweight but remarkably warm, the Garsdale Scarf is generously wide and long and can be worn in a variety of ways.
+We have woven the Garsdale Scarf from our finest yarn — the Bluefaced Leicester 14.
+With its semi-lustrous qualities, this wool weaves a beautiful cloth with a slight sheen which just oozes quality.
+Lightweight but remarkably warm, the Garsdale Scarf is generously wide and long.

-Our yarn is spun from the fleece of sheep farmed in the Yorkshire Dales and Cumbria, including from two farms in beautiful Garsdale.
-A long narrow dale, Garsdale runs between the two market towns of Sedbergh and Hawes.
+Our yarn is spun from the fleece of sheep farmed in the Yorkshire Dales and Cumbria.
+Two of these farms are located in beautiful Garsdale, a long narrow dale that runs between the two market towns of Sedbergh and Hawes.
 At its easternmost end is Garsdale Station on the spectacular Settle-Carlisle railway.
-To the north is Baugh Fell, rising to a height of 678m and the source of the Clough river which once powered Farfield Mill’s mighty turbine.
+To the north is Baugh Fell, rising to a height of 678m and the source of the River Clough which once powered the looms at Farfield Mill.

 This lovely scarf is available in 7 serene colours, all inspired by the muted tones of moorland, northern skies and the occasional splash of astonishingly bright colour in the local wildflowers:

 - Approx size: 30cm x 200cm + tasselled fringe

 - Fibre: 100% wool

 - Fibre Source: Yorkshire Dales and Cumbria

 - Recommended care: handwash in lukewarm water, lay flat to dry, warm iron while slightly damp to remove any creases; can be machine washed in gentle wool cycle at 30C.
 Do not tumble dry.